Seán Lemass: Post-war years

-After the Second World War Lemass sought help from the Marshall Aid Plan, securing $100m that was mainly spent on the road network.
+After World War II Lemass sought help from the Marshall Aid Plan, securing $100m that was mainly spent on the road network.
 Emigration continued, particularly to Britain.
 Despite a high birth rate, the Republic's population continued to fall until the 1960s (see chart).

 In 1948, partly due to its own increasing isolation and also due to a republican backlash against its anti-IRA policies (which during the Emergency had seen the execution of IRA prisoners – in part due to IRA links with the Nazis), which had produced a rival republican party, Clann na Poblachta, Fianna Fáil lost office.

-The First Inter-Party Government, made up of Fine Gael, the Labour Party, National Labour Party, Clann na Talmhan, Clann na Poblachta and Independents, was formed under Fine Gael TD John A. Costello.
+The First Inter-Party government, made up of Fine Gael, the Labour Party, National Labour Party, Clann na Talmhan, Clann na Poblachta and Independents, was formed under Fine Gael TD John A. Costello.
 In opposition, Lemass played a crucial role in re-organising and streamlining Fianna Fáil.
 As a result of this, and also due to crises within the Inter-Party government over the controversial Mother and Child Scheme, Fianna Fáil were not long out of government.

 In 1951, Fianna Fáil returned to office as a minority government.
 Lemass again returned as Minister for Industry and Commerce.
 Lemass believed that a new economic policy was needed, however, de Valera disagreed.
 Seán MacEntee, the Minister for Finance, tried to deal with the crisis in the balance of payments.
 He was also unsympathetic to a new economic outlook.
-In 1954, the government fell and was replaced by the Second Inter-Party Government.
+In 1954, the government fell and was replaced by the Second Inter-Party government.

 Lemass was confined to the Opposition benches for another three years.
 In 1957, de Valera, at the age of seventy-five, announced to Fianna Fáil that he planned to retire.
 He was persuaded however to become Taoiseach one more time until 1959 when the office of President of Ireland would become vacant.
 Lemass returned as Tánaiste and Minister for Industry and Commerce.
 In 1958, the first Programme for Economic Development was launched.
 De Valera was elected president in 1959 and retired as Fianna Fáil leader and Taoiseach.